dtlight/Sabb.Review/README.md

 Two resulting jar files (for the modules 'mail' and 'backend') are created inside 'target' in the respective modules.
 (see Procfile for exact paths)

 To test the server locally, run:

     heroku local

-If you're having issues on Windows, try replacing the respective lines "*-with-dependencies.jar*" in procfile with the actual file name.
+If you're having issues running it on Windows, try replacing the respective lines "*-with-dependencies.jar*" in procfile with the actual file name.

 ## Contributing